Zigul1/Bookmarklets/README.md

 This is my bookmarklets repository.
 What is a bookmarklet and how to use it?
 [Here](https://www.freecodecamp.org/news/what-are-bookmarklets/) is a good explanation with some examples; remember: it's essential that **JavaScript execution** is not blocked in the browser.

 The above *Bookmarklets.html* file contains all the bookmarklets in a browser importable file; they can also be saved individually as bookmarks from the *All-bookmarklets.js* file.
-There's also an Italian version ("-ita") of the two files.
+There's also an Italian version ("-ITA") of the two files.

 Most browsers will ask for **permission to read the clipboard** and when it's launched a multitab JS script (like for "AllMaps", "AllImgSearch" and "AISarch"), all the tabs except the first one will be **blocked as pop-up**, so they will need to be authorized.